crungo-net/treat-dispenser-api/README.md

 - GitHub and GitLab tokens are used for release automation.

 **Multi-Arch Support:**
-- Both x86_64 and ARM64 binaries and images are built and published, supporting a wide range of deployment targets (including Raspberry Pi and cloud servers).
+- Both x86_64 and ARM64 binaries and images are built and published, supporting a wide range of deployment targets.

 **Debian Packages:**
 - The pipeline produces `.deb` packages for ARM64, suitable for Raspberry Pi and similar devices.
 These are available as artifacts and in GitHub Releases.

 See the `.gitlab-ci.yml` file for full details and customization options.

+## GitLab and GitHub: Why Both?

+This project is maintained in both a private self-hosted GitLab repository and a public GitHub repository.
+The primary reason for this dual setup is to leverage private build infrastructure:

+- **Private Docker Registry:** Container images are built and pushed to a secure, self-hosted Docker registry for internal deployments.
+- **Kubernetes Runners:** CI/CD pipelines use private Kubernetes runners for builds and deployments.
+- **Confidential Artifacts:** Some build artifacts and deployment configurations are kept private for security and operational reasons.

+The public GitHub repository is used for open-source collaboration, issue tracking, and public releases, while the private GitLab instance handles sensitive infrastructure and deployment automation.

+**Repository Mirroring:**
+GitLab is configured to automatically mirror (push) all changes to GitHub using its built-in repository mirroring feature.
+This ensures that the public GitHub repository stays up to date with the latest changes from the private GitLab source.

 ## License